brigadecore/brigade/docs/intro/install.md

 _This part is a work-in-progress because Brigade is still developer-oriented_

-Brigade is deployed via Helm.
+The Brigade server is deployed via its [Helm](https://github.com/helm/helm) chart and Brigade projects are managed via [brig](#brig).
 Here are the steps:

 1. Make sure `helm` is installed, and `helm version` returns the correct server.
-2. Add the Brigade repo: `helm repo add brigade https://azure.github.io/brigade`
+2. Add the Brigade repo: `helm repo add brigade https://azure.github.io/brigade-charts`
 3. Install Brigade: `helm install brigade/brigade --name brigade-server`
+4. Create a Brigade project: `brig project create`

 At this point, you have a running Brigade service.
 You can use `helm get brigade-server` and other Helm tools to examine your running Brigade server.